synctera/client-libraries-go/docs/WatchlistSuppress.md

 NewWatchlistSuppressWithDefaults instantiates a new WatchlistSuppress object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetProviderSubscriptionId

-`func (o *WatchlistSuppress) GetProviderSubscriptionId() string`

-GetProviderSubscriptionId returns the ProviderSubscriptionId field if non-nil, zero value otherwise.

-### GetProviderSubscriptionIdOk

-`func (o *WatchlistSuppress) GetProviderSubscriptionIdOk() (*string, bool)`

-GetProviderSubscriptionIdOk returns a tuple with the ProviderSubscriptionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProviderSubscriptionId

-`func (o *WatchlistSuppress) SetProviderSubscriptionId(v string)`

-SetProviderSubscriptionId sets ProviderSubscriptionId field to given value.

 ### GetProviderSubjectId